Tips and ideas to start your urban homestead, a tiny farm in the backyard. Lack of land does not have to stop you from living your dream right now.

 5. Share your knowledge

 Many ways of old have been forgotten or lost because there was no one to pass the knowledge down to.
-Share what you learn with as many that are willing to listen.
+Share what you learn with as many that are willing to listen, on your tips to start an urban homestead.

 - Host workshops at your home with friends (make sure you charge for supplies if needed).